betterscientificsoftware/python-for-hpc/README.md

 The ALCF (Argonne Leadship Computing Facility) now supports Notebooks on Theta and Cooley.
 An ALCF account is required.
  - [Theta](https://jupyter.alcf.anl.gov/theta/hub/login)
  - [Cooley](https://jupyter.alcf.anl.gov/hub/login)
+ - [Using Jupyter on Theta](notebooks/explore_theta_jupyterhub.ipynb) An notebook for getting started with Jupyter on Theta

 ### Scientific Libraries